 An umbrella term often used instead of LGBT by people within the community.
 Because this term is still a pejorative and has been reclaimed, make sure to only use it if you identify as queer yourself.

 Social contexts can give you slightly better clues to someone else’s sexuality than their appearance.
-If you are too nervous to bring up sexuality directly in a conversation, here are a few other topics that might help you figure out if she likes women.
+If you are too nervous to bring up sexuality directly in a conversation, here are a few other topics that might help you to figure out if she likes women.

 - Her friends: Most LGBT people seek out friendships with other people who identify similarly.
 They have things in common, after all.
 If the girl you like has a large pool of gay friends, there’s a good chance she identifies that way herself.

-- Social media: Many people who identity as LGBT join groups in college or high school in support of gay and trans awareness.
+- Social media: Many people who identify as LGBT join groups in college or high school in support of gay and trans awareness.
 If you do a little bit of Facebook stalking you can check her Facebook groups to see if she has joined something like this publicly.
 If she has, you know that she is at least an ally and likely to be supportive.

-- Books, TV, etc: Bring up books or television shows featuring lesbian characters and see what she thinks.
+- Books, TV, etc.: Bring up books or television shows featuring lesbian characters and see what she thinks.
 Some popular TV shows with lesbian characters are Orange is the New Black and Pretty Little Liars.
 There are lots of good books and movies out there, too; you can find them easily with a quick internet search.

 - History: If she has had a past relationship or two with women, though she may be with a man now, she probably likes women still.

-- Party spots: If she frequents a lesbian or gay bar or other hot spot gay venue, there’s a good chance she likes women, and even if she isn't into women, she is almost certainly an ally.
+- Party spots: If she frequents a lesbian or gay bar or other hot spot gay venues, there’s a good chance she likes women, and even if she isn't into women, she is almost certainly an ally.

 Now let’s get to the important part: as we know, the only way to actually know how a lady identifies is by asking her.
-This can be an intimidating task, especially if you think she is cute and feel flustered around her.
+This can be an intimidating task, especially if you think she is cute and you get flustered around her.
 Here are some tips for how to get that conversation going without being rude or invasive of her privacy.
 The key here is to create a safe environment in which people around you feel comfortable discussing their identities and private lives.